-At some point you’ve probably heard someone say that the best people on dating sites are paid members.
-That it shows they’re more serious in their search.
-It turns out this is actually backed up by science that says people will see their sunk investment as a reason to be active on the site, meet people, etc. It’s probably pretty obvious.
+At some point you’ve probably heard someone say that the best people on dating sites are paid members; that it shows they’re more serious in their search.
+It turns out this is actually backed up by studies!
+Essentially, people see their investment as a reason to be more active and meet people more than they would otherwise.

 Either way, as long as you can sign up for a free Positive Singles account and look around, it’s risk-free.